-

 At what stage of negotiation is public disclosure required or customary?

-Under the MAR, a listed company must make public any inside information as soon as possible, unless it may delay such disclosure.
-Negotiations regarding a public offer are generally inside information (i.e., any information of a precise nature, which has not been made public, relating, directly or indirectly, to the company or its financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the prices of related derivative financial instruments).
-The required disclosure can be delayed if (i) immediate disclosure is likely to prejudice the legitimate interests of the issuer or emission allowance market participant; (ii) delay of disclosure is unlikely to mislead the public; and (iii) the issuer or emission allowance market participant is able to ensure the confidentiality of that information.
+Under the MAR, a listed company must make any inside information public as soon as possible, unless it is permitted to delay such disclosure.
+Negotiations regarding a public offer are generally considered inside information (i.e., any information of a precise nature, which has not been made public, that directly or indirectly relates to the company or its financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments).
+The required disclosure can be delayed if (i) immediate disclosure is likely to prejudice the legitimate interests of the issuer, (ii) delay of disclosure is unlikely to mislead the public, and (iii) the issuer is able to ensure the confidentiality of the information.
+The recently adopted EU Listing Act will amend, among others, the MAR effective from June 2026 by removing the obligation to immediately disclose an intermediate step in a protracted process that constitutes inside information.
+Under the new rules, only the final event or circumstance in a protracted process must be disclosed as soon as possible, unless the confidentiality of an intermediate step can no longer be ensured (in which event immediate disclosure will be required).

-In a private company transaction, it is customary for parties to have confidentiality agreements in place which restrict any disclosure until after the transaction agreement has been entered into.
+In private company transactions, it is customary for parties to enter into confidentiality agreements, which restrict any disclosure until after the transaction agreement has been entered into.

 -